mahmoudnafifi/image_relighting/README.md

 Augment input images with WB augmenter to generate 10 augmented images for each original image.
 We assume the input images (after augmentation) are located in `train_t1`.
 For `train_t1`, the augmented data and new ground truth should be located in `train_t1/input_aug` and `train_t1/target_aug`.
 We have used the modified `demo_WB_color_augmentation.m` (given) to process input  and target images for track 1.

+## Citation:

+Please cite the following paper if you use our training/testing code:

+1. ...

+If you use the [RGB-uv histogram](https://github.com/mahmoudnafifi/image_relighting/blob/master/estimation/get_RGB_uv_hist.m), please cite the following papers:

+1. Mahmoud Afifi, Brian Price, Scott Cohen, and Michael S. Brown.
+When color constancy goes wrong: Correcting improperly white-balanced images.
+In CVPR, 2019.

+2. Mahmoud Afifi and Michael S. Brown.
+Sensor-independent illumination estimation for DNN models.
+In BMVC, 2019.